hneemann/Digital/README.md

 Digital is a simple simulator for digital circuits.
 You can place the circuit in a simple panel and connect the elements by wires.
 If your circuit is complete you can turn it on and interact with it.

-There are two modes of wow to run the circuit:
+There are two modes of how to run the circuit:

 * At first there is the normal or full step mode started by clicking ![Alt text](https://bitbucket.org/hneemann/digital/raw/master/src/main/resources/run.gif).
   In most cases this mode is suitable.
 If you modify the running circuit by